Finally everything clicked so I want to share this with you.|

 The actual point of all accounting is, the Owner gets

-pay all your liabilities (L), and then the rest is how
+to pay all your liabilities (L), and then the rest is

-much is really yours, we call that owner's Equity.
-The
+how much is really yours, we call that owner's Equity.

-leftovers.
-Because if you have liabilities, then other
+which might be nothing.
+Because if you have

-people have first dibs.
-You get the leftovers.
+liabilities, then other people have first dibs.
+You get

 Now the Standard Accounting Equation is usually written E + L = A,